divonlan/genozip/docs/genocat.rst

 **FASTQ options**

 .. option:: --interleaved[=both|either]  For FASTQ data compressed with --pair: Show every pair of paired-end FASTQ files with their reads interleaved: first one read of the first file ; then a read from the second file ; then the next read from the first file and so on.
 Optional argument 'both' (default) or 'either' determines whether both reads of a pair or only one is required for the pair to survive when combining with a subsetting option such as --grep.

           |

+.. option:: --header-only.
+Output only the description lines.

+          |